wilcc/all-about-that-text/README.md

 }
 ```

 * The back end and front end should be separate files.
-Make sure they're linked in your html, and in the right order.
-The names we've picked out our `main.js` for your front-end code and `back-end.js` for the logic functions, but feel free to rename them.
+Make sure they're linked in your html, and in the right order--code needs to be placed AFTER code it uses, whether that's within a JS file or when loaded into an html file.
+The names we've picked out our `main.js` for your front-end code and `back-end.js` for the logic functions, but feel free to rename them!

+### Okay...
+Little Steps First

+1. We need a function that can take in a value and put it on the DOM.

 ### Tips